Covid-19: Mumbai reports another record high of 8,832 cases, Uddhav Thackeray says lockdown possible

 As many as 20 people died due to the virus in Mumbai in the last 24 hours, while the number of active cases went up to 58,455.

 In Nagpur district, 4,108 people tested positive, while 60 people died, official data showed.
 On Thursday, the district had reported 3,630 cases.
+Meanwhile, Pune district reported 9,086 cases and 58 fatalities in the last 24 hours, according to ANI.
+On Thursday, it had logged 8,025 cases and 18 deaths.

 Apart from warning about a lockdown, Thackeray on Friday said that his government was aiming to ramp up tests to 2.5 lakh on a daily basis.
-On Thursday, 1,83,198 tests were conducted across Maharashtra.
+On Friday, 1,83,378 tests were conducted across Maharashtra, a marginal increase from 1,83,198 on Thursday.
 Addressing the state, Thackeray also warned that the health infrastructure could come under stress if the pandemic situation worsened.

 Earlier on Friday, authorities in Pune imposed a 12-hour night curfew, from 6 pm to 6 am, starting from Saturday.
 Pune Divisional Commissioner Saurabh Rao said that restaurants, bars, malls and religious places will remain closed for the next seven days and the situation will be reviewed after a week.